CBorowski-dev/docs-operaton-org/content/user-guide/spring-boot-integration/configuration.md

 ### `DefaultDatasourceConfiguration`

-Configures the Camunda data source and enables [transaction integration]({{< ref "/user-guide/spring-framework-integration/transactions.md" >}}).
+Configures the Operaton data source and enables [transaction integration]({{< ref "/user-guide/spring-framework-integration/transactions.md" >}}).
 By default, the primary `DataSource` and `PlatformTransactionManager` beans are wired with the process engine configuration.

-If you want to [configure more than one datasource](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#howto-two-datasources) and don't want to use the `@Primary` one for the process engine, then you can create a separate data source with name `camundaBpmDataSource` that will be automatically wired with Camunda instead.
+If you want to [configure more than one datasource](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#howto-two-datasources) and don't want to use the `@Primary` one for the process engine, then you can create a separate data source with name `camundaBpmDataSource` that will be automatically wired with Operaton instead.

 ```java
 @Bean